Our team, led by experienced horticulturalists and founders Ross and Sharon Kirk, strives to achieve quality at every step along the supply chain.

 During her international career, Sharon has established the export function and elevated the brand profile for multiple leading New Zealand fresh produce companies.
 She has also developed and operated her own businesses, including Southern Kowhai Exports.

 In 2016, Sharon and orchardist husband Ross Kirk combined their expertise to establish Hortinvest.
-Sharon holds multiple positions on companies and boards that Hortinvest has founded or is a shareholder of.
-She is co-founder and chief executive officer of cherry producer and investment company Deep Creek Fruits NZ LP; international sales and marketing manager of Southern Fruits International, international sales and marketing manager of cherry producer Tarras Cherry Corp NZ; and co-founder and director of apricot and cherry producer Ardgour Valley Orchards.
+Sharon holds multiple positions on companies and boards that Hortinvest has founded or is a shareholder in.
+She is co-founder and chief executive officer of cherry producer and investment company Deep Creek Fruits NZ LP (2020-2024) in which she now heads up international sales and marketing; international sales and marketing manager of Southern Fruits International and co-founder and director of apricot and cherry producer Ardgour Valley Orchards.
+She is formerly international sales and marketing manager for Tarras Cherry Corp.

 Her background includes 13 years with export marketer Turners and Growers and 18 years running her export business, Southern Kowhai Exports and various consultancy roles helping fresh produce companies develop their export and marketing businesses.